-See WAVECONTACT Network Frequencies (on page 59) for additional information.
+See WAVECONTACT Network Frequencies (on page 55) for additional information.

-h.
-Click the Set button to save the information.
+- h.
+Click the Set button to save the information. - i.

-- i.
 Click the Checkin Interval list box arrow and select how often the Endpoint wakes up, reads the sensor values, and transmits the data to the Gateway. - j.
 Click the Set button to save the information. - k.
-Click the State Change Checkin list box arrow and select Yes to check on a change of state at the input rather than waiting for the check in time to expire. - I. Click the Set button to save the information. - m.
-In the Sensor On time (sec) text box, enter the number of seconds.
+Optional: Click the State Change Checkin list box arrow and select Yes to check on a change of state at the input rather than waiting for the check in time to expire. - I. Click the Set button to save the information.

+m.
+In the Sensor On time (sec) text box, enter the number of seconds the sensor powers on before its value is read.